alphagov/government-service-design-manual/service-manual/design-and-content/print-forms.md

     url: /service-manual/design-and-content
 ---

-Occasionally, a non-digital component of a transaction may support your digital channels.
-Sometimes an application may require a 'wet signature' or multiple signature to validate it, or paper forms may be part of your assisted digital support.
+Occasionally, digital services will need paper forms at some stage in the transaction.
+Sometimes an application may require a 'wet signature' or multiple signature to validate it, or print alternatives may be part of your [assisted digital](/service-manual/assisted-digital.html) support.

-For the most part you can approach these as design challenges like any other - the Design Principles are a great way to start this work - but there are some specific things you will want to bear in mind.
+For the most part you can approach these as design challenges like any other - the [Design Principles](/designprinciples.html) are a great way to start this work - but there are some specific things you will want to bear in mind.

 ## Don't make paper forms unless you have to
 The most important thing to remember is that print forms - or printer-friendly versions of online forms - should only be made when absolutely neccessary.

 For example, the legislation governing applications for Lasting Power of Attorney requires 'wet signatures' for the application to be valid.
 Until this legislation changes, a printed version of the online form has to form part of the final service.

-> NOTE: When measuring your service, these forms are part of digital transactions.
-They are not alternative channels, and should not be recorded as such.

 ## Do as much as possible online
 Aim for as much of the transaction as possible to be completed online.
 Users should have to print as little as possible in order to complete an application, which means: